-Tic Tac Toe is a quick and fun way to review a number of grammar forms.
-I often use it to practise irregular forms of the past simple.
+Tic Tac Toe is a fun and easy game that can be used to review a variety of grammar forms, including irregular forms of the past simple.

-You need two teams of 1-4 to play this tic tac toe game, one team plays as Xs, the other as Os.
+To play this game, you will need two teams of 1-4 players, with one team playing as Xs and the other as Os.

-Draw a classic Tic Tac Toe grid on the board and write in each square one of the items to be reviewed.
+Begin by drawing a classic Tic Tac Toe grid on the board and filling each square with one of the items to be reviewed.

-Teams take it in turns to choose a square.
-After consulting with the team a player makes a sentence using the chosen word in the correct form.
-If the sentence is correct, place an X or O in the square depending on the team.
-If the sentence is wrong the square stays in play.
+Teams take turns choosing a square and making a sentence using the chosen word in the correct form.
+If the sentence is correct, the team places an X or O in the square.
+If the sentence is incorrect, the square remains in play.

-The team which manages to connect three Xs or Os in a row – either horizontally, vertically or diagonally wins the game.
-If the game ends in a Tic Tac Toe Tie then have a quick fire question up your sleeve to determine a winner.
+The first team to connect three Xs or Os in a row – either horizontally, vertically or diagonally – wins the game.
+If the game ends in a tie, have a quick question ready to determine a winner.

-Here are some of the grammar forms you can practice with this game:
+Here are some suggested forms that you can practice with this game:

-You could also play this game using comparatives, phonetics, compound nouns, etc.
+You can also adapt this game for other grammar forms, such as comparatives, phonetics, compound nouns, and more.

 An anonymous contributor suggested these variations on the classic Tic Tac Toe format.